A Brief History of the Khampagar Retreat Center

 The Retreat Centers & Practices:

 At that time the 8th Khamtrul Rinpoche had many deity statues made by expert Bhutanese artists, and in the central shrine in the “trulkhor kang” he installed a large statue of Vajrayogini.
 Since the consecration of this image this Vajrayogini statue has been levitating in space, and one can actually loop a “khatak” (silk scarf) underneath it.
 A similar levitating statue is located at a sacred site near Paro in Bhutan.
-More about this miraculous Vajrayogini statue has been written by Robert Beer on his blog here.

 In Tashi Jong’s upper Yamantaka Retreat Center are six yogis who regularly perform the practice of Yamantaka, a wrathful aspect of Manjushri who was the main personal deity of both the previous Khamtrul Rinpoche and Togden Atim.
 With the help of his disciple, Popa Rabjam Rinpoche and his Korean students, Togden Atin has carefully supervised the building of this Yamantaka Retreat Center above Tashi Jong.
 And like Ajam, Togden Atin’s Parinirvana, on July 1st 2005, was accompanied by many auspicious signs.
 His “kudung” (sacred body) was traditionally preserved before being enshrined in a Yamantaka Mandala designed by Drugu Choegyal Rinpoche.